jwalton/rust-book-abridged/docs/ch19/ch19-05-macros.md

 ```

 The `macro_rules! four` says we're going to declare a macro named `four!`.
-Inside the `{}`, the rest of this macro is a little similar to a `match` expression.
+Inside the `{}`, the rest of this macro is similar to a `match` expression (in this example we only have one arm).
 Each rule in a `macro_rules!` is of the format `(MATCHER) => {EXPANSION};`.
 When we call a macro, we don't actually pass in parameters like `i32`s or `&str`s, instead we're passing in a snippet of Rust code.
 When the macro runs, it will try to match the passed in token tree to each matcher in turn.
 Once it finds a match, we'll replace the whole macro with whatever is in the expansion part.

 In the case of our macro above, we just have a single "empty matcher".
 If you were to try calling `let x = four!("hello");`, you'd get an error telling you `` no rules expected the token `"hello"` ``.